capricorn86/web-component-live-scoped-css-polyfill/README.md

 # Known Limitations
-"::slotted" is not supported at the moment.
+Using a function argument on the ":host" selector is not supported (example: ":host(.special)").

 If you have a need for a missing feature or if you have found a bug, please let me know, and I will do my best to fix it.